DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-Besides his wisdom, Uncle Iroh is also very funny, taking every situation in stride.
+Besides his wisdom, Uncle Iroh is funny, taking every situation in stride.

 1. “Life happens wherever you are, whether you make it or not.”

-Uncle Iroh (voiced by Mako in this season) says this line to his nephew, Zuko (voiced by Dante Basco) when they wind up in Ba Sing Se working undercover as tea shop employees.
+Uncle Iroh (voiced by Mako this season) says this line to his nephew, Zuko (voiced by Dante Basco), when they wind up in Ba Sing Se working undercover as tea shop employees.

-Impatient Prince Zuko is frustrated at his change in circumstances and complains that the city feels like a prison.
-Iroh gives him this advice to encourage him to accept life instead of complaining about his circumstances.
+Impatient, Prince Zuko is frustrated at his change in circumstances and complains that the city feels like a prison.
+Iroh gives this advice to encourage him to accept life instead of complaining about his circumstances.

 Even though the advice is for Zuko’s ears, it can apply to all of us and help us accept things we cannot change and move on.